Access4all/adg/pages/knowledge/colours-and-contrast/user-interface-components/README.md

 # Contrast requirements of user interface components

 **The Web Content Accessibility Guidelines (WCAG) 2.0 only required a certain colour contrast level for text.
-Finally, the recently published version 2.1 has added colour contrast requirements for user interface components.**
+Finally, the recently published version 2.1 has added colour contrast requirements for user interface (UI) components.**

 There is not much value to interactive elements on a page, if a user can not perceive them.
-Alas, user interface components need a contrast ratio of at least `3:1` against adjacent color(s).
+Alas, UI components need a contrast ratio of at least `3:1` against adjacent color(s).

 ## Form controls